Many things matter about a neighborhood, but the first thing most people notice

 Notable & Unique: Occupations

-There are more people living in the New Bern City Center neighborhood
+revealed that the New Bern City Center neighborhood is a fantastic

 Notable & Unique: Car Ownership

 We Americans love our cars.
 Not only are they a necessity for most Americans

 due to the shape of our neighborhoods and the distances between where we

 live, work, shop, and go to school, but we also fancy them.
 As a result,